 CASE SUMMARY

-On November 3, 2011, a coalition of nonprofit organizations and North Carolinian voters filed a lawsuit against the State of North Carolina, the North Carolina State Board of Elections, and various state legislators, challenging the constitutionality of the state's congressional and legislative plans, which were enacted in 2011.
-The plaintiffs alleged that the congressional and legislative plans violated the Equal Protection Clauses of the U.S. and N.C.
-Constitutions by assigning voters to districts based on their race beyond what the Voting Rights Act required, that the plans violated the N.C.
-Constitution's requirements to draw geographically compact districts that respect county boundaries and encompass communities of interest, and that the excessive partisanship which drove the plans' creation violated the N.C.
-Constitution's guarantee that the legislature should act for the "good of the whole."
-The plaintiffs requested a court declaration the legislative and congressional plans were unconstitutional under the North Carolina and U.S. Constitutions, injunctive relief barring the defendants from giving any effect to the plans, and a court order for the General Assembly to implement new, lawful plans, or for the court to implement their own plans if the General Assembly failed to do so in a timely fashion.
+On November 3, 2011, a coalition of nonprofit organizations and N.C. voters filed a state lawsuit against the State of North Carolina, the N.C.
+State Board of elections, and various state legislators challenging the state’s 2011 congressional and legislative redistricting plans as violating the U.S. and N.C.
+Constitutions.
+Plaintiffs alleged that the plans were racial gerrymanders in violation of the federal and state Equal Protection Clauses, that they failed to comply with the state constitution’s compactness, respect for county boundaries and communities of interest redistricting criteria, and that they were drawn based on excessive partisanship in violation of the state constitution’s guarantee that the General Assembly should act for the “good of the whole.”
+They sought a judicial declaration the congressional and legislative plans were unconstitutional, an injunction barring the plans from use in future elections, and an order requiring the General Assembly to enact remedial plans or for the court to implement their own remedial plans if the General Assembly failed to do so.

 CASE LIBRARY